ITIF Logo

 September 19, 2024|Blogs

-Beyond What Meets the Eye: How SELENA+ is Revolutionizing the Detection of Eye Diseases
+Beyond What Meets the Eye: How SELENA+ Is Revolutionizing the Detection of Eye Diseases

 Selena is transforming eye care by leveraging AI to detect diseases like diabetic retinopathy with unprecedented accuracy, helping to diagnose issues early and prevent blindness, thus improving patient outcomes and offering more access globally.